naninovel/docs/docs/api/index.md

 ## hide

 #### Summary
-Hides (makes invisible) actors (character, background, text printer, choice handler, etc) with the specified IDs.
+Hides (removes) actors (character, background, text printer, choice handler) with the specified IDs.
 In case multiple actors with the same ID found (eg, a character and a printer), will affect only the first found one.

 #### Parameters